 The last part covered some great tips from two talented photographers, Clay Williams and Evi Abeler from Whip & Click.
 Clay focused on social media photos and Evi on tips for shooting food.

 And it's always a blast to hang out with Miss Vicki from the Vicki Winters Show and chat with the Diva that Ate NY, Jackie Gordon.

-Ok Now let's circle back to the food.
-We walked in to a spread of croissants, crumb cake and muffins.
+Ok Now, let's circle back to the food.
+We walked into a spread of croissants, crumb cake, and muffins.

 Driscoll's was there to provide some amazing berry support.
-Blueberries, raspberries and strawberries for starters.
+Blueberries, raspberries, and strawberries for starters.

 Lunch was an epic spread of creative sandwiches from Tom Colicchio's 'Wichcraft, debuting their summer menu, a with pole caught tuna, tasty chicken salad among others.

-Robicelli's bakery showed up with am embarrassment of riches, three flavors of cupcakes (hello Tres Leches), Blueberries & Cream bars, tasty, adorbs Chocolate Cream Pie Shots and definitely THE BEST CHOCOLATE CHIP COOKIE I HAD EVER TASTED IN MY LIFE.
+Robicelli's bakery showed up with an embarrassment of riches, three flavors of cupcakes (hello Tres Leches), Blueberries & Cream bars, tasty, adorbs Chocolate Cream Pie Shots and definitely THE BEST CHOCOLATE CHIP COOKIE I HAD EVER TASTED IN MY LIFE.
 They were.
 That good.
 I may or may not have had more than one and was so buzzed on sugar, you can see how the shot of them came out bottom right.

 The oversized Fridge was stocked with water, soda, Izze, Starbucks and also contained something called Frava, a mix of fruit juice and caffeine.